|

 al., 1998); and (v) the use of impurity partitioning when silicon is

 recrystallized from MG Si/metal eutectic systems (Wang and Ciszek, 1997).
-Approaches like these or other yet-to-be-determined innovative

-methods could have a major impact on the continued success and growth of
+It was hoped that approaches like these could have a major impact on the continued success and growth of

 intrinsically simpler than current technology yet yields adequate Si